- Section 194J - TDS on Fees for Professional or Technical Services

 Section 194 of the Income-tax Act makes it mandatory for the principal officers of an Indian company who has made arrangements for declaring or paying deemed dividends in India to deduct tax at source before remitting the dividend amount to the shareholder at a prior rate.

-What is TDS on Dividend Under Section 194?
+What is TDS on Dividend Under Section 194 of Income Tax Act?

 Under section 194, the dividend received on equity shares is taxable at the applicable slab rates.
 The income is taxable in the hands of the receiver, and TDS is applicable.
-The company paying dividends has to deduct TDS under section 194 @10% if the shareholder’s total dividend in a year is more than Rs.5000 and is applicable from 1st April 2020 onwards.
+The company paying dividends has to deduct TDS under section 194 @10% if the shareholder’s total dividend in a year is more than Rs.5000 However, this limit was revised in Budget 2025 and made Rs.10,000.

 What are the requirements to deduct TDS under section 194?